gitter-badger/maltretieren.github.com/_posts/2014-04-12-creating-this-site.md

 you dive more into and find it fun to play with it.
 You discover more functionality and get more experienced...

-Jekyll on Github was fun.
+Jekyll on Github was fun...

 # Editing
 First I found prose.io - an online GUI for editing content on GitHub